Paul Rudd Sparks Social Media Frenzy After Wearing Pink Suit to Avengers Campus Event - E! Online

 Social media can't get enough of Paul Rudd.

 The Ant-Man star became a trending topic on Twitter after his appearance at the Avengers Campus Opening Ceremony on Wednesday, June 2.
-For the event, which took place at Disney California Adventure park at the Disneyland Resort, Rudd wore a stylish pink suit that sent fans into a frenzy.
+For the event, which took place at Disney California Adventure park at the Disneyland Resort, Rudd wore a stylish pink Paul Smith suit that sent fans into a frenzy.

 "PAUL RUDD IN A PINK SUIT.
 BREATHE IF YOU AGREE," one fan tweeted, while another gushed, "paul rudd looking amazing in a pink suit is something i didn't know i needed until i saw him."